 The Orbweaver Platform is built to help electronics manufacturing organizations eliminate manual, outdated, and inefficient processes through automation.
 This platform automates the PO, RFQ, and RFP process, streamlining the procurement process and speed to market while saving your company thousands of hours previously spent on manual document generation, data entry, and process management.
 With less time spent on redundant tasks, your employees can focus on generating more business and improving customer satisfaction.

 Orbweaver’s data science feature, Analyze, not only gathers data but also mines it to produce insights and flag business opportunities that would otherwise be missed while processing of millions of parts, RFQs, and POs.

-Connect with an Orbweaver electronics manufacturing expert to discover how eliminating outdated procurement cycle processes and collect data that can improve inventory management.
+Connect with Orbweaver to discover how eliminating outdated procurement cycle processes and collect data that can improve inventory management.